-At the beginning of the maneuver, there is only the static rolling moment $(CM{XO})$ acting on the wing, but the rate of roll $(\omega_X)$ is zero.
+At the beginning of the maneuver, there is only the static rolling moment $(C{M{XO}})$ acting on the wing, but the rate of roll (ω_X) is zero.
 This condition is depicted in figure 2.
 The trailing vortices shed by the wing antisymmetric load distribution are seen to induce upwash (W) at the left side of the wing and downwash at the right side.
 In addition, sidewash (V) is induced, which points away from the direction of the intended turn.

 Fig. 2.
-Rolling Moment $C{M{XO}}$ and Induced Velocities Due to Aileron Deflection wing creates a rolling moment (-CMX), which counteracts the rolling motion.
-This rolling moment is referred to as roll damping moment ( $\partial$ CMX/ $\partial$ $\omega$ X) and depends only on the shape of the wing planform.
-The velocities induced by the rolling motion are seen to have two different sources: the rigid body motion due to $\omega$ X and the velocities induced by the roll-generated spanwise load distribution.
+Rolling Moment $C{M{XO}}$ and Induced Velocities Due to Aileron Deflection the shape of the wing planform.
+The velocities induced by the rolling motion are seen to have two different sources: the rigid body motion due to ω_X and the velocities induced by the roll-generated spanwise load distribution.

-Figure 3 shows the load distribution for the other limiting case, where the ailerons are not deflected but the wing is rotating at the rate $\omega_X$ .
-The load distribution generated by the rotation of the
+Figure 3 shows the load distribution for the other limiting case, where the ailerons are not deflected but the wing is rotating at the rate ω_X .
+The load distribution generated by the rotation of the wing creates a rolling moment (-CM_X), which counteracts the rolling motion.
+This rolling moment is referred to as roll damping moment (∂ CM_X/ ∂ ω_X) and depends only on

 Fig. 3.
-Roll Damping Moment $C{\mbox{\scriptsize M}\chi}$ Due to Wing Roll Rate $\omega{\chi}$
+Roll Damping Moment C{M_X} Due to Wing Roll Rate $\omega{\rm X}$

-A steady-state rate of roll is obtained when the static rolling moment (CMXO) of figure 2 is cancelled by the roll damping moment in figure 3.
-In both figures 2 and 3, predominantly the left side of the wing is seen to experience induced upwash velocities while the right side experiences downwash.
+A steady-state rate of roll is obtained when the static rolling moment (CMXO) of figure 2 is canceled by the roll damping moment in figure 3.
+In both figures 2 and 3, the left side of the wing is seen to predominantly experience induced upwash velocities while the right side experiences downwash.
 This condition is sketched in figure 4.
-The change in the direction of the relative wind causes the lift vector on the left wing to be tilted forward and that on the right wing backward. resulting thrust/drag couple causes the induced (adverse) yawing moment due to roll.
+The change in the direction of the relative wind causes the lift vector on the left wing to be tilted forward and backward on the right wing.
+The resulting thrust drag couple causes the induced (adverse) yawing moment due to roll.
 For a given roll rate, the adverse yawing moment is directly proportional to the wing lift coefficient.